KITS

-KITS (105.3 FM, "105.3 Dave FM") is a commercial radio station in San Francisco, California.
-Owned by Audacy, Inc., it broadcasts an adult hits radio format.
-The studios and offices are co-located with formerly co-owned KPIX-TV on Battery Street in the North Beach district of San Francisco.
+KITS (105.3 FM, "Live 105") is a commercial radio radio station in San Francisco, California, owwned by Audacy, Inc. The station broadcasts an alternative rock format known as "Live 105".
+Its studios and offices are co-located with formerly co-owned KPIX-TV on Battery Street in the North Waterfront district of San Francisco.

-KITS's transmitter is located on Radio Road, at San Bruno Mountain in Daly City.
+KITS' transmitter is located on Radio Road, at San Bruno Mountain in Daly City.
 It has an effective radiated power (ERP) of 15,000 watts, from a tower at 366 meters (1,201 feet) in height above average terrain.
 KITS broadcasts in the HD Radio format.
-Its HD2 subchannel formerly aired a gold-based modern rock format as Classic Live 105, inspired by its previous long-time tenure in the format as Live 105.
-The HD3 subchannel formerly carried "Radio Zindagi," a South Asian radio service.
-These subchannels have since been turned off.

 History

 Early years

 The station's original call sign was KBCO, beginning on December 28, 1959, when it signed on the air.
 It was owned by Bay Area Broadcasters, with Saul R. Levine as president.